Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Effectualness

-In Figures~\ref{fig:bbhff} and~\ref{fig:imbhff}, we can see the fitting factors in $M$-$\chi_\mathrm{eff}$ plane for BBH and IMBH aligned-spin SEOBNRv4\_ROM waveform approximants~\cite{SEOBNRv4ROM} and as a function of mass ratio for IMBH non-spinning EOBNRv2HM waveform approximants~\cite{EOBNRv2HM}.
-For the recovery of aligned-spin SEOBNRv4\_ROM waveform approximants, the majority of fitting factors are above 0.97.
+In Figures~\ref{fig:bbhff} and~\ref{fig:imbhff}, we can see the fitting factors in $M$-$\chi_\mathrm{eff}$ plane for BBH and IMBHB aligned-spin SEOBNRv4\_ROM waveform approximants~\cite{SEOBNRv4ROM}, the precessing BBH SEOBNRv2\_ROM\_DoubleSpin waveform approximants~\cite{SEOBNR_Double} and as a function of mass ratio for IMBHB non-spinning EOBNRv2HM waveform approximants~\cite{EOBNRv2HM}.
+For the aligned-spin SEOBNRv4\_ROM waveform approximants, 99.8\% of the injected BBH simulations and 99.99\% of the IMBHB simulations are recovered with fitting factors above 0.97.
 The bank is constructed with SEOBNRv4\_ROM waveforms in the high mass region so fitting factors are expected to be at least as high as the required fitting factor of 0.97.
-We note that fitting factors fall off for high $\chi_\mathrm{eff}$ although coverage in this region is still high.
-Non-spinning EOBNRv2HM waveform approximants with higher-order modes can also be recovered by the search in the IMBHB region, despite template waveforms not including higher-order mode effects.
-The fitting factors have a dependency on mass ratios, as higher-order modes become more significant at higher mass ratios.
-Higher-order modes have higher frequency content and will be within the sensitive frequency band of LIGO and Virgo for IMBH signals.
-Hence it will become important to include templates containing higher-order modes in their waveforms, in order to increase the sensitivity of the search towards heavier mass systems~\cite{IMBHHM}.
+Even though the bank does not include precessing templates, 99.79\% of the precessing-spin SEOBNRv2\_ROM\_DoubleSpin BBH waveform approximants are recovered with fitting factors above 0.97.
+Non-spinning EOBNRv2HM waveform approximants including modes higher than the fundamental 2,2 mode, can also be recovered by the search in the IMBHB region, despite template waveforms not including such higher-order mode effects.
+We recover 66.6\% of these simulations with fitting factors above 0.97 and the fit is seen to decline at higher mass ratios.
+This is because, the fitting factors have a dependency on mass ratios, as effects of higher-order modes become more significant at higher total mass and mass ratios~\cite{IMBHHM}.